dedis/d-voting/README.md

 ## Automate the previous setup using `tmux`

-If you have `tmux` installed, you can start a `tmux` session that will execute the above setup by running in the project root `./runNode.sh 3`.
+If you have `tmux` installed, you can start a `tmux` session that will execute the above setup by running in the project root `./runNode.sh -n 3 -a true -d false`.
 This command takes as argument the number of nodes.
 Once the session is started, you can move around the panes with `Ctrl+B` followed by arrow keys or by `N`.
 You can also have an overview of the windows